SAP sees flat 2021 revenue after fourth-quarter beat

 SAP’s 2020 revenue exceeded its lowered guidance, while profit hit the high end, the company said in an overnight news release issued ahead of results scheduled on Jan.
 29.

-“SAP’s business performance sequentially improved in the fourth quarter even as the COVID-19 crisis persisted and lockdowns were reintroduced in many regions,” SAP said in a statement.
+“Our strong finish to the year and the upcoming launch of our new holistic business transformation offering position us well to meet our new outlook targets,” Klein said in a news release that followed SAP’s late-night results release.

+The company plans a kick-off event, called SAP Rise, on Jan.
+27 to promote its cloud drive.

-SAP shares were up 1.3% in early trade.
+SAP shares were up 1.4% in Frankfurt.
 They have lost more than a quarter in value since their all-time high set last September, valuing the Walldorf-based company at $156 billion.

+Chief Financial Officer Luka Mucic highlighted SAP’s record cash flow generation in 2020 which, at 7 billion euros, was double a year earlier.

 CLOUD GROWTH